 If you’re looking for a sturdier, longer-lasting tooth replacement option, dental implant dentures are an excellent solution.
 These dentures are held into place with titanium, screw-like implants that are surgically placed in the jawbone to act as tooth roots.
 They allow for additional bite force and prevent bone loss from occurring over time.

-Here are a handful of benefits you can expect to experience when you get dentures in Trumbull:
+Here are a handful of benefits you can expect to experience when you get dentures:

 Unfortunately, some people hesitate to replace their missing teeth with dentures over concerns about the cost.
 However, we’ve seen countless times how life changing it can be to replace missing teeth and missing confidence.
 Although we are unable to provide estimates without first giving Dr. Cappello the opportunity to examine you, at that point, we can put together a treatment plan with an accurate price quote.
 So don’t hesitate to schedule your consultation and get the ball rolling!